astrologos/Speakeasy-ChatGPT/README.md

 - Real-time streaming response: The chatbot streams text responses.
 - Text-to-Speech: Speakeasy GPT will play high-fidelity and convincing audio of ChatGPT's responses.
 - Memory: The interface has queued memory of up to 10 responses.
+- Preamble: Each message will be prepended by the preamble to keep ChatGPT on track.
+- System instructions: The initial message contains system instructions that will inform ChatGPT's responses and behavior.
 - API integration: The application integrates with the OpenAI and ElevenLabs APIs to interact with the chatbot.

 <br><p align="center">